 explore – learn – comprehend

 The true charm of Tartu reveals itself when you take the off-road and end up in unique neighborhoods filled with street art and authentic early-20th century wooden architecture.
-Explore the cozy and vibrant environments – learn about fascinating stories behind the artworks and buildings – comprehend the development and essence of Tartu’s underground cultural scene as well as the town’s history.
+Explore cozy and vibrant environments – learn about history and fascinating stories behind artworks – comprehend the development and the essence of Tartu’s unique cultural scene.